Two cars in a head-on collision on a city street. A person stands beside the road, inspecting the damage. The scene conveys shock and urgency.

 Excessive speed reduces reaction time and increases injury severity, while impaired driving from alcohol or drugs compromises judgment and coordination.
 Each factor can affect liability and the ability to recover compensation.

 Proving fault often requires gathering evidence such as cell phone records, witness statements, and accident documentation.
-Prompt action ensures your car accident lawyer Green Bay can protect your rights and pursue full recovery.
+Prompt action ensures your car accident lawyer in Green Bay can protect your rights and pursue full recovery.

 What to Do Immediately After a Car Accident in Green Bay